xwangbolt/openapi_generator_Bolt_SDK/docs/AddressListing.md

 ### NewAddressListing

-`func NewAddressListing(firstName string, lastName string, streetAddress1 string, locality string, postalCode string, countryCode string, ) *AddressListing`
+`func NewAddressListing(id string, firstName string, lastName string, streetAddress1 string, locality string, postalCode string, countryCode string, ) *AddressListing`

 NewAddressListing instantiates a new AddressListing object This constructor will assign default values to properties that have it defined,